neondatabase/website/content/docs/extensions/neon-utils.md

     SELECT txid_current();
     ```

-2. Run a `pgbench` test with your `test.sql` file, specifying the connection string for your Neon database.
+2. To avoid errors when running `pgbench`, initialize your database with the tables used by `pgbench`.
+This can be done using the `pgbench -i` command, specifying the connection string for your Neon database.
 You can obtain a connection string from the **Connection Details** widget on the Neon **Dashboard**.
 Your connection string will similar to the one below:

+    ```bash
+    pgbench -i postgres://sally:<password>@ep-mute-rain-952417.us-east-2.aws.neon.tech/neondb
+    ```

+3. Run a `pgbench` test with your `test.sql` file, specifying the same connection string:

     <CodeBlock shouldWrap>